mlatcl/mlatcl.github.io/_research/ai-deployment-and-system-design.md

   Research in this theme considers:

-  * how new software and data architectures can support system adaptability, scalability, and autonomy;
+  * systems and software engineering for machine learning deployment, investigating how new software and data architectures can support system adaptability, scalability, and autonomy;

-  * the role of emulation and simulation in improving AI system performance;
+  * statistical emulation and hierarchical probablistic modelling, exploring the role of emulation and simulation in improving AI system performance;

-  * what advances in modelling and system design can improve accuracy, robustness, safety and effectiveness.
+  * what advances in modelling and system design can improve accuracy, robustness, safety and effectiveness, including real-time inference and decision-making; and

+  * AI applications in healthcare, science, and industry.
 projects:
   - autoai
   - climate-ensembling